 Understand the scarring causes so that you can avoid these scenarios whenever possible.

 The body’s natural defenses against tissue damage can actually lead to an acne scar.
 Inflammation or the redness around the blemish might create stress to the surrounding tissue, which causes scarring afterward.

 The skin is a collection of layers, pores and follicles.
 A pimple forms when particles become trapped in the pore with over sebum production or oil.

 If the blemish becomes large enough, it can break the surrounding tissue.
 Follicle walls that break apart from these lesions create acne scars.

 In fact, the blemish’s infected contents impact the tissue, which leads to scarring too.
 Blemishes that are closer to the skin’s surface are less likely to cause scarring issues.

 Ignoring the Acne

-Forgoing any treatment might lead to acne scarring.
-Topical ointments reduce inflammation and encourage healing.
+Forgoing any acne treatment might lead to acne scarring.
+Topical ointments affect the reduction of inflammation and encourage healing.